beachfront/beachfront-io-ios-sdk/README.md

-## Beachfront iOS SDK Usage Guide
+# Guide

-This document guides you through the process of integrating the Beachfront.io SDK into your iOS app.
+Beachfront.io is the easist way monetize your app using video Ads.
+This document shows you how to integrate Beachfront.io into your iOS app.